Clinical Psychology (Counseling Practice), MA

 Students who come into the program with significant clinical experience, and who are able to manage a full-time course load of four courses in their first three semesters (Fall, Spring, Summer), are potentially capable of completing the program in a two-year fast track.
 The majority of students complete the program in three years.

 Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during semesters in which the internship is completed.
 A student who has not completed the internship during the semesters in which he/she is registered for PSYC 697A MA CLINICAL INTERNSHIP and PSYC 697B MA CLINICAL INTERNSHIP must maintain continued registration during subsequent semesters until completion of the internship by registering for PSYC 697Y MA CLINICAL INTERNSHIP CONTINUED (zero-credit course).
 Internship placements are located in the broader Chicagoland area.
-Students are matched in various clinical settings that include, but are not limited to: hospitals, community mental health and substance abuse centers, forensic settings, schools, psychiatric facilities, social service agencies, and private practices.
+Students are matched in various clinical settings that include but are not limited to: hospitals, community mental health and substance abuse centers, forensic settings, schools, psychiatric facilities, social service agencies, and private practices.

 During the practicum/internship year, students will also be required to take the Counseling Preparation Comprehension Examination (CPCE), (Lab Fee, 697A).
-Students admitted after the 2015-2016 academic year will be required to meet minimum competency on the exam, as outlined by the student manual.
+Students admitted after the 2015-2016 academic year will be required to meet minimum competency on the exam, as outlined in the student manual.

 |CHS 417||CAREER AND LIFE-STYLE PLANNING||3|